Region Leadership

 Chad optimizes for atmosphere.
 He believes the best events don’t announce themselves—they simply feel right: good food, good timing & space for people to connect naturally.

-His taste leans distinctly analog—less screen, more road.
+His taste leans distinctly analog—less screen, more road—and he finds driving almost meditative.
 One of his favorite club moments was hosting an event at the Magic Castle, where surprise & shared experience took center stage.
-He appreciates Porsche for its efficiency & versatility, with a particular fondness for the ‘84 911 & the spirit embodied by the Dakar.
+He appreciates Porsche for its efficiency & versatility, with a particular fondness for the ’84 911 & the spirit of the Dakar.

 ACTIVE SINCE 2024

-Walid brings a decade of premium/luxury brand experience into PCA-LA’s social calendar—focused on venue, tone, flow, & the small details that make gatherings feel intentional & easy to show up for.
+Walid brings a decade of premium brand experience into PCA-LA’s social calendar—focused on venue, tone, flow & the small details that make gatherings feel intentional & easy to show up for.

 Webmaster — Lanli Su